smsohan/smsohan.github.com/source/_posts/2019-06-05-polyglot-yyc-2019-my-first-unconference.markdown

 switch roles.
 And if things don't work out, it's totally possible to revert later.

-I'm looking forward to the 2020 edition of this event and may be even prepare to come up with a good idea for the unconference.
+I'm looking forward to the 2020 edition of this event and may even prepare to come up with a good idea for the unconference.
 If you can join, please join us for the next round.